gisaia/arlas_playground/docs/docs/get_started.md

 pip install arlas_cli
 ```

-Check it is installed and you have the latest version:
+Check if it is installed and that you have the latest version:

 ```shell
 arlas_cli --version